Morita equivalences, moduli spaces and flag varieties: Symplectic groupoids over configuration Poisson groupoids of flags

 as in \cite[Prop.
 6.4]{baigua}.
 Since the 2-form inherited by such a groupoid is multiplicative and nondegenerate along the unit inclusion according to Lemma \ref{lem:ann}, it is nondegenerate globally, in particular, nondegenerate on $\mathcal{H}_{n+m}$.

-To show that the restricted moment maps $\mathcal{H}_{n+m} \rightarrow \Gamma^*_{2n},\Gamma^*_{2m}$ are still surjective, we proceed as in Step 3 of the proof of Theorem \ref{thm:symdoumor} and we use the fact that every element in $G$ lies in a Borel subgroup and all Borel subgroups are conjugate. \end{proof}
+To show that the restricted moment maps $\mathcal{H}_{n+m} \rightarrow \Gamma^*_{2n},\Gamma^*_{2m}$ are still surjective, we proceed as in Step 3 of the proof of Theorem \ref{thm:symdoumor} and we use the fact that every element in $G$ lies in a Borel subgroup and all Borel subgroups are conjugate.
+Principality follows from using the expression of the double groupoid actions in terms the actions of $\Gamma_{2m}$ and $\Gamma_{2n} $ on $\Gamma_{m+n}$, which are principal.
+Similarly to the proof of Theorem \ref{thm:symdoumor}, the identification